kevinsullivan/dmtl4/src/DMT1/Lectures/L08_setsRelationsFunctions/02_relations.lean.md

 *(0, -1)* is on the unit circle in the Cartesian plan, as Lean has checked and accepted the generated proof term.

-Wow, ok!
-Lean doesn't just support direct programming of proof terms by hand, as we've been doing all along, but provides a huge library of tactics for helping to prove all kinds of propositions.
-The translation of the tactic-built proof that *simp* finds for you into English is easy.
-You can just say, *by the definition of unitCircle* and other rules of real arithmetic, the proposition is easily proved.
+The translation into English of the tactic-built proof that *simp* finds for you into English is easy.
+You can just say, *by the definition of unitCircle* and other rules of real arithmetic, the proposition evidently valid.
+QED.

+### You Can See What Reasoning Principles It Used

 For those interested in futher study, Lean has a ton of options you can set to have it tell you more